This snack curator for Google is one of the most powerful people in food

 As urban legend has it, Google cofounder Sergey Brin once instructed office architects that “no one should be more than 200 feet away from food.”
 And so they rarely are.
 On any given day, the 1,300 “microkitchens” located within Google’s 70 or so offices around the world, from Pittsburgh to Istanbul, brim with dried seaweed, turkey jerky, kombucha, and other eclectic treats that rotate according to season, popularity with employees, local tastes, and food trends.

 Google takes its snacking very seriously.
-That’s why it has a dedicated team overseeing it and a chef named Matt Colgan at the helm, who (along with menu architects, wellness managers, and nutrition specialists at Google Food) has quietly emerged as one of the most powerful gatekeepers in the packaged-food world.
+That’s why it has a dedicated team overseeing it and a chef named Matt Colgan at the helm at many of its western campuses, where he (along with menu architects, wellness managers, and nutrition specialists at Google Food) has quietly emerged as one of the most powerful gatekeepers in the packaged-food world.

-“When you’re feeding this many people,” says Colgan, culinary director for Google’s food operations in the San Francisco Bay area, Southern California, Austin, Texas, and Boulder, Colorado, “you encounter every diet imaginable, every request.”
+“When you’re feeding this many people,” says Colgan, culinary director for Google’s food operations in San Francisco, Los Angeles, Austin, Texas, and Boulder, Colorado, “you encounter every diet imaginable, every request.”
 You also get bombarded by sales reps at food companies, who are hungering after snackers—and these snackers in particular.
 They see Google employees, the drivers of Silicon Valley tech innovation, as having the clout, and appetite, to set snack trends.

 Colgan doesn’t technically work for Google.
-He’s employed by Guckenheimer, one of the food-services companies that Google partners with, which lends its services to other companies like LinkedIn and Expedia as well.
-But Colgan’s job is to oversee the sourcing and preparation of freshly cooked breakfasts, lunches, and dinners at Google offices every day—as well as the snack inventory in the microkitchens.
+He’s employed by ISS Guckenheimer, one of the food-services companies that Google partners with.
+But Colgan’s job is to oversee the sourcing and preparation of freshly cooked breakfasts, lunches, and dinners at his Google offices every day—as well as the snack inventory in the microkitchens.
 All of this food is free for Google employees, who enjoy the same choices no matter where they stand on the workforce ladder.
-At the Bay Area headquarters alone (aka Googleplex, aka Mountain View, aka MTV), there are 23,000 rumbling stomachs to feed.
+At the Google headquarters alone (aka Googleplex, aka Mountain View, aka MTV), for instance, there are 23,000 rumbling stomachs to feed.

 Colgan is a Bay Area native who has warm memories of waking up to oatmeal and fresh muffins made by his grandmother, and who spent some of his formative culinary years in Europe, shucking oysters in Ireland and learning about eclectic herbs in Tuscany before returning to California to become executive chef at the Oakland small-plates restaurant À Côté.